-8.1 Is the company a subsidiary of a bank holding company regulated with the Federal Reserve Board?
-Yes [] No [X]
+8.1 Is the company a subsidiary of a depository institution holding company (DIHC) or a DIHC itself, regulated by the Federal Reserve Board?
+Yes [ ] No [X]

-8.2 If response to 8.1 is yes, please identify the name of the bank holding company.
+8.2 If response to 8.1 is yes, please identify the name of the DIHC.

 8.3 Is the company affiliated with one or more banks, thrifts or securities firms?
-Yes [X] No []
+Yes [X] No [ ]